ASAB Logo with snowflakes and theme of the Winter Meeting 2024: Addressing Biases in the Field of Animal Behaviour

 My work lies on the interface between open science and meta-science in ecology.
 With this, I strive to enable ecological research to reach its full potential by researching the scientific process itself, understanding and optimizing it.
 Before I moved into open science research, I studied the evolutionary ecology of pair bonds, and life-history trade-offs, using mostly birds as a model system.
 I have co-founded SPI-Birds Network and Database and the Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE).
 Further, I contribute to other open science initiatives such as GoFAIR discovery in, UNESCO Open Science, and Research Data Alliance.
 I work as a senior research associate at the Ruđer Bošković Institute, Croatia.
 Before moving back to Croatia, I did my PhD in evolutionary ecology at the University of Oxford, and then worked as a researcher (on open science in ecology) at the Netherlands Institute of Ecology.

-The meeting will be held in the Royal College of Physicians of Edinburgh.
+The meeting will be held in the Royal College of Physicians of Edinburgh, see map below.
+As the venue has limited capacity, it is essential that you register.
 Conveniently located, a mere five-minute walk from Edinburgh Waverley train station, the venue finds itself in the very heart of this vibrant and historic city.
 There are plenty of places to eat, drink, and visit nearby.
 A list of accommodation close to the venue can be dowloaded here.

-Please use the link below to register your interest in attending the conference, either in person or virtually, and to submit an abstract for your conference contribution.
+Please use the link below to register your interest in attending the conference, either in person or virtually.
 There is no registration fee.
 As the conference venue has limited availability (less than 300 spaces) and we want to enable attendance for as many people as possible interested in the conference, we will ask you to confirm your in-person attendance via e-mail as we get closer to the conference.
 If you fail to respond, we reserve the right to allocate places to people who confirmed their attendance.
 Please note that if you do not confirm your in-person attendance, we cannot guarantee entry to the conference venue.

 Abstract submission is now closed, but please use this link to register your interest to attend the conference: Registration of interest and abstract submission